nkratzke/pingpong/README.md

 pingpong
 ========

-A Ping Pong Server for test and benchmarking purposes.
+A Ping Pong Server for test and benchmarking purposes of http requests.

 The intended usage of this package is to run two hosts.
 Host 1 runs a ping server questioning a pong server (on host 2) for the answer.
 Ping and pong build a very simple distributed system.